THE OTHER VOICES

 Actions on Europe Day

 Friday May 9th, official "Europe Day", sparked actions by EU- critical groups in many countries in Europe.
 In Amsterdam, A SEED organised a protest in front of the historic Mint Tower.
-The target of the action was the Economic and Monetary Union (EMU) which is worsening unemployment and social exclusion all over Europe: "Just one month before the final IGC summit, there is no sign that the EU leaders will listen to the growing dissatisfaction with the current development model of the EU.
-Ti me to build up the pressure!"
+The target of the action was the Economic and Monetary Union

 A special office has been opened for the marches and the final demonstration in The Netherlands.